eduardoagarcia/shef/README.md

   on_failure: "failure_op"          # [Optional] Operation to run on failure
   transform: "{{ .input | trim }}"  # [Optional] Transform output
   prompts:                          # [Optional] Interactive prompts
      - name: "var_name"
        type: "input"
        message: "Enter value:"
+  control_flow:                      # [Optional] Control flow structure
+     type: "foreach"                 # Type of control flow (foreach)
+     collection: "Item 1\nItem 2"    # Collection to iterate over
+     as: "item"                      # Variable name for current item
+  operations:                        # [Optional] Sub-operations for when control flow structures are used
+     - name: "Sub Operation"
+       command: "echo 'Processing {{ .item }}'"
 ```

 #### Execution Modes

 - **standard**: Default mode (used when no execution_mode is specified).
-Output is captured and can be used by subsequent operations.
+Output is captured and can be used by
+  subsequent operations.
 - **interactive**: The command has direct access to the terminal's stdin, stdout, and stderr.
-Useful for commands that require direct terminal interaction, but output cannot be captured for use in subsequent operations.
+Useful for commands that
+  require direct terminal interaction, but output cannot be captured for use in subsequent operations.
 - **stream**: Similar to interactive mode but optimized for long-running processes that produce continuous output.
+The
-The command's output streams to the terminal in real-time, but output cannot be captured for use in subsequent operations.
+  command's output streams to the terminal in real-time, but output cannot be captured for use in subsequent operations.

 ## Interactive Prompts